Wait. They're Going to Operate on the Wrong Leg! Advocacy for Community and Medical Interpreters

 Course length: 1.5 hours

-Course access period: Two months from purchase date
+Course access period: 60 days from purchase date

 Once purchased, course access cannot be paused.